dinukacodes/programming-paradigms/FormLang/docs/syntax.md

 ## Metadata Declarations

-Metadata allows you to attach key-value information to a form.
+Metadata: key-value info for a form.
 Metadata is declared at the top level of a form, before any sections or fields.
 Each metadata entry uses the `meta` keyword, a key, an equals sign, and a string value, ending with a semicolon.

 **Syntax:**